-The policy was formulated through consultation between members of staff, governors, parents, students, The Catering Manager, student council members and our school nurse.
+The policy was formulated through consultation between members of staff, Horizon Local Committee (HLC) Members (formerly governors), parents/carers, students, The Catering Manager, student council members and our school nurse.

 The nutritional principles of this policy are based on the findings of the National Diet and Nutrition Survey of 4 to 18-year-olds; the 1991 Dietary Reference Values for Food Energy and Nutrients for the UK; and the Balance of Good Health (BOGH) (Appendix 1).